-Local equestrians have ridden for decades on the Carpenter Bypass trails located south of Eugene, Oregon.
-So, when the BLM gave a mountain biking group permission to develop an exclusive bike trail system here, the equestrians were stunned.
-They didn’t take the news lying down, however, and fought hard to retain access to the trails and forest roads they had ridden for years.
+For decades, local equestrians have ridden on the Carpenter Bypass trails located south of Eugene, Oregon.
+So, the equestrians were stunned when the BLM gave a mountain biking group permission to develop an exclusive bike trail system here.
+However, they didn’t take the news lying down and fought hard to retain access to the trails and forest roads they had ridden for years.
 BLM relented, and the result is an enlarged 18-mile trail system that is open to both bikes and horses.
 And the trails are fabulous!

 Riding Safely with Mountain Bikes